 The dominant oceanographic signal potentially influencing cod habitat in this region is the volume of <0°C water advected into the region from the eastern Newfoundland Shelf by the inshore branch of the Labrador Current.
 The spatial extent and temperature of this water mass that eventually makes its way onto St. Pierre Bank is governed by advection rates, vertical mixing by storms during the winter and spring and surface heat flux.
-The most evident trend in the numbers of cod caught per set is the high number of zero catches in the cold ($<0^{\circ}$ C) waters on St. Pierre Bank and regions to the east f St. Pierre Bank mainly from 1985 to 1998 and from 2001 to 2003.
+The most evident trend in the numbers of cod caught per set is the high number of zero catches in the cold (<0°C) waters on St. Pierre Bank and regions to the east of St. Pierre Bank mainly from 1985 to 1998 and from 2001 to 2004.
 During 1999 and 2000 larger catches became more wide spread over the St. Pierre Bank region as the cold (<0°C) water disappeared from the area.
-In general, during most surveys large catches of cod occurred in the warmer waters $(2^{\circ}-6^{\circ}C)$ along the slopes and areas to the west of St. Pierre Bank.
-In 2004 there was no observed shift in the distribution of cod over St. Pierre Bank and there were many low or zero catches in the warm deeper waters off the banks compared to most years.
-In general however, variations in the estimated abundance and biomass of cod in strata with water depths <92 m are significantly correlated with bottom temperatures for that depth range.
+In general, during most surveys large catches of cod occurred in the warmer waters (2°-6°C) along the slopes and areas to the west of St. Pierre Bank.
+In 2004 there was no observed shift in the distribution of cod over St. Pierre Bank and there were many low or zero catches in the warm deeper waters off the banks compared to most years but during 2005 catch rates increased somewhat in most areas including St. Pierre Bank.
+Variations in the estimated abundance and biomass of cod in strata with water depths <92 m are significantly correlated with bottom temperatures for that depth range.
 However, there is no significant correlation between bottom temperatures and the abundance of cod for strata with water depths >100 m.
 Nevertheless, it appears that cod tend to avoid the colder portions of the thermal habitat in most years and consequently change their spring distribution from one year to the next, depending on ocean climate conditions.